valsson-group/valsson-group.github.io/_pages/members/members.md

 - Bea Venice Jane Buhawe, Biochemistry -- March 2025 to Present
 - Daianna Vazquez, Chemistry -- March 2025 to July 2025
 - Suhita Sainathuni, Texas Academy of Mathematics and Science (TAMS) -- April 2025 to Present
+- Mmesoma Atani, Biochemistry -- September 2025 to Present
+- Viraj Shrivastava, Texas Academy of Mathematics and Science (TAMS) -- September 2025 to Present

 ## Graduated PhD Students
 - Dr. Nanning Petersen, PhD Student at the MPI for Polymer Research, Graduated in April 2024.